Overview of System Center - Orchestrator

 To automate a task or process in Orchestrator, you use the Runbook Designer to create a runbook.
 You add activities to the runbook by dragging them from the Activities pane, and then link activities in the required order to create a workflow.

 The following illustration shows a simple runbook.

 This runbook monitors an event log.
 When it detects the specified event, the runbook checks the status of a particular process in Windows on a specific computer.
-If the process is found to be running, it is stopped.
+If the process is found to be running, it's stopped.
 The runbook then starts the process and sends an email as a notification of the change of process state.

-Each runbook activity finishes before proceeding to the next, and activities are available that provide complex logic such as requiring that multiple activities are completed before the runbook proceeds.
+Each runbook activity finishes before proceeding to the next, and activities are available that provide complex logic, such as requiring that multiple activities are completed before the runbook proceeds.
 By using a combination of logic on activities and smart links, you can implement whatever logic your particular automation scenario requires.

 How Orchestrator processes a Runbook

 After you've created a runbook, you commit it to the orchestration database by checking it in.
 You can then use either the Runbook Designer or the Orchestration console to start and stop the runbook.